wso2-attic/product-private-paas/tools/migration/README.md

 2. Extract the generated distribution-4.1.1-SNAPSHOT.zip in distribution/target

-3. Deploy the migration-api/4.0.0
+3. Deploy the migration-api/4.0.0/migration.war in PPaaS 4.0.0

-3. Run the stratos.sh in bin folder
+4. Run the stratos.sh in bin folder

-4. Deploy the generated artifacts from output-artifacts folder in PPaaS 4.1.x
+5. Deploy the generated artifacts from output-artifacts folder in PPaaS 4.1.x

 ## Configurations